 Because this is the most commonly asked question, we'll quickly cover it before we explore ways to sell model railway below.
-There's no quick and easy answer to this, apart from "its worth what someone is willing to pay for it".
+There's no quick and easy answer to this, apart from "its worth what someone is willing to pay for it at that time".

 It depends on condition, how rare or common items are, if they are boxed, what brand, what models they are of, special or limited edition.
-Check websites selling the same item, check ebay and maybe visit some toy fairs to get an overall average.
+Cosmetic condition and motor running condition are different things, so it's worth test running model locomotives if you can.

 We have not created a magic model train valuation calculator yet, maybe one day?
 So, lets get started...

 Sell To A High Street Model Railway Shop